 I used Tamiya acrylic flat fresh for undercoating.
 It seems that animation was injected only by this when using a good head.

-When I made the Vietnam War soldiers the other day, I painted them from the military uniform first and it was a tricky process, so I painted it from the skin and face this time.
-After all, paints from anywhere, if I make a mistake I will fix it, so the difficulty was not so changed.
+When I made the Vietnam War soldiers the other day, I painted them from the military uniform first, and it was a tricky process, so I painted it from the skin and faced this time.
+After all, paint from anywhere.
+If I make a mistake, I will fix it, so the difficulty is not changed.
 Much trial and error and fixing will be needed.

 (25-February-2018)

-Because the driver’s figure is useless, I made it into the pose which shakes a hand by relaxing on a car.
+Because the driver’s figure is useless, I made it into the pose of shaking a hand by relaxing in a car.

-British troops struggled hard against Germany during the early stage of WWII, but the British forces maintained particularly high morale among the Allied forces that went off.
+British troops struggled hard against Germany during the early stage of WWII, but the British forces maintained exceptionally high morale among the Allied forces that went off.

 The British army confronted the German army again at the North African front.
-The British fought a deadly fight against a German army employing an excellent strategy and eventually grabbed a victory.
+The British fought a deadly fight against a German army employing an excellent strategy, eventually winning.
 We should not forget the activity of British and Commonwealth troops.
 Well, the Japanese army was on the Axis side.

-Until now the face painting was not so good, but I feel it is difficult to finish the clothes realistically, from the neck to the tiptoe.
-Is it fine as a painting like finish?
+Until now, the face painting was not so good, but I feel it is challenging to finish the clothes realistically, from the neck to the tiptoe.
+Is it acceptable as a painting-like finish?

-The tropical clothing crew is sitting in the car and posing staring at the front while closing sunlight with one hand.
+The tropical clothing crew is sitting in the car and posing, staring at the front while closing the sunlight with one hand.

-This figure puts one leg on some stand and puts one hand on his lower back.
-The pose with hands on the turret or something on the left.
+This figure puts one leg on some stand and one hand on his lower back—the pose with hands on the turret or something on the left.

 Perhaps Sherman and Matilda may have better-matched figures.